-You may have seen on Instagram (if not then click here to be redirected over there) that last week me and my boyfriend went on a pre-christmasy getaway to durham for a few days.
-I won’t go on about the actual trip because there will be the ‘durham diaries’ following within the next few days, but I knew from the moment I walked into this cafe that it deserved a standalone review.
+You may have seen on Instagram (if not then click here to be redirected over there) that last week me and my boyfriend went on a pre-christmas getaway to durham for a few days.
+I won’t go on about the actual trip because there will be the ‘durham diaries’ following within the next few days, but I knew from the moment I walked into the Riverview kitchen that it deserved a standalone review.
 Plus I took so many photos that I wanted to share from our brunch!
 We actually went twice, once for brunch and once for a hot chocolate.

-I first saw this cafe on Instagram (mainly from Jack Edwards ngl) and I added it onto the ‘must do’ in durham list… I am so glad that I did.
+I first saw the Riverview kitchen on Instagram (mainly from Jack Edwards ngl) and I added it onto the ‘must do’ in durham list… I am so glad that I did.
 It is situated right on the riverside and we actually got a window seat, which made the whole experience so much nicer as the view over the river was stunning.
 The location really couldn’t be any better if it tried, right in the centre of durham and overlooking the river… perfect.

 The second time we went was just for hot chocolates, as we saw them on the menu the day before and decided that we were going to go back specifically for them.
 They were 100% the star of the show and I loved them so much.
 I loved that the hot chocolate was separate but came on a try with pots of marshmallows, brownie pieces and oreo bites.
 It was almost a ‘build your own’ hot chocolate and I loved the really unique concept.
 I’m easily pleased!

 Overall I would certainly recommend the Riverview kitchen, and if ever I am back in durham I will definitely be returning.
 I think it is a great cafe and I would recommend it to specifically students, durham has turned into a student hub anyway and I do think that people my age would enjoy going to the cafe as it has a very cool vibe to it.
 Great food and great setting, what more do you want?